hoytech/quadrable/README.md

 ### LMDB

-Because traversing Quadrable's tree data-structure requires reading many small records, and these reads cannot be parallelized or pipelined, it is very important to be able to read records quickly and efficiently.
+Because traversing Quadrable's tree data-structure requires reading many small records, and these reads cannot be parallelised or pipelined, it is very important to be able to read records quickly and efficiently.

 Quadrable uses the [Lightning Memory-mapped Database](https://symas.com/lmdb/).
 LMDB works by memory mapping a file and using the page cache as shared memory between all the processes/threads accessing the database.
 When a node is accessed in the database, no copying or decoding of data needs to happen.
 The node is already "in memory" and in the format needed for the traversal.